SiddeshSambasivam/NTUOSS-DataScraping-And-DataCleaning-Workshop/README.md

     2.3 Video Data

-Depending on the task, the type of data used could vary widely among the above mentioned.In this workshop, we are focused on scraping **text and image data** from web pages for the mentioned tasks.
-Read more about it from this [link](https://towardsdatascience.com/7-data-types-a-better-way-to-think-about-data-types-for-machine-learning-939fae99a689).
+Depending on the task, the type of data used could vary widely among the above mentioned.
+In this workshop, we will focus on scraping **text and image data** from web pages for the mentioned tasks.
+Read more about it [here](https://towardsdatascience.com/7-data-types-a-better-way-to-think-about-data-types-for-machine-learning-939fae99a689).

 Look into the FAQs for more questions related to the topic.
 Now, lets start with the first task.
 <br/>